 As the play opens, we meet the Scythian Cavalry Officer Arsaces, a youth of around 17 or 18, who has already distinguished himself in battle and brought himself to the attention of his Empress, Queen Semiramide.
 The latter has summoned the lad to Babylon, along with a multitude of other guests, for a special announcement.
 Little does Arsaces know that Semiramide is to announce her marriage — to him!
 Littler does he know (and she doesn’t know this either) that he is actually her long-lost son, Prince Ninias.

-Semiramide (nickname “Shammy”) wants to marry Arsaces for 2 reason: (1) The Assyrian people demand a male King, and she has procrastinated way too long in her so-called Regency; and (2) in her few brief encounters with Arsaces, she has really fallen for him.
+Semiramide (nickname “Shammy”) wants to marry Arsaces for 2 reasons: (1) The Assyrian people demand a male King, and she has procrastinated way too long in her so-called Regency; and (2) in her few brief encounters with Arsaces, she has really fallen for him.
 It might just be his cute little face, or his piping voice… Also, the marriage announcement is to be a big surprise, something that will draw forth many “ooohs” and “aahhhs” from the mob, ’cause, see, they are expecting that she had picked Assur to be her mate and King.
 But Shammy would rather kill herself than marry that brute.
 Even though they used to be an item, back in the day…

 The important question, though, is “What do the Magi think of all these antics?”
 Well, the Magi have already met behind the scenes and decided that (1) They must keep that mullet-headed beast Assur from ascending the throne; (2) But nor can they permit Shammy to marry her own son.
 For 2 reasons: (1) Incest is immoral; and (2) Incest is illegal.
 You might ask, How do the Magi know it’s incest, when everyone else, including the two principals, are in the dark?
 The answer is simple: They know because they know everything!
 Which brings us to Phradates and The Letter.